Peter Pan (2003 film): Development

 The film is dedicated to Dodi Al-Fayed, who was executive producer of the 1991 film Hook.
 Al-Fayed planned to produce a live action version of Peter Pan, and shared his ideas with Diana, Princess of Wales (who was President of Great Ormond St Hospital), who said she "could not wait to see the production once it was underway."
-Al-Fayed's father, Mohammed Al-Fayed, co-produced the 2003 adaptation of the tale after his son died in the car crash which also killed Diana, Princess of Wales.
+Al-Fayed's father, Mohammed Al-Fayed, co-produced the 2003 adaptation of the tale after his son died in the car crash which also killed Diana.
 Finding Neverland, a film about J. M. Barrie and the creation of Peter Pan, was originally scheduled to be released in 2003, but the producers of this film – who held the screen rights to the story – refused permission for that film to use scenes from the play unless its release was delayed until the following year.

+Walt Disney Pictures originally intended to co-finance the film with Columbia Pictures and Revolution Studios, with Buena Vista Pictures Distribution handling distribution in North America, the United Kingdom and Australia, but negotiations broke down following Disney's refusal to change certain aspects of the project.
+On 24 June 2002, it was announced that Universal Pictures had taken over Disney's role as the third co-financier and would release the film in most English-speaking territories and France.

 Casting

 Contrary to the traditional stage casting, the film featured a young boy in the title role.
 In July 2002, at age 13, Jeremy Sumpter was selected for the role of Peter Pan.
 Since the first stage production of the story, the title role has usually been played by a woman, a tradition followed in the first film adaptation.
 Two subsequent animated adaptations have featured a male voice actor as Peter Pan, and a Soviet live-action film adaptation for television cast a boy to play the role.
 This film was the first live-action theatrical release with a boy playing the part.
 The casting of a single actor to play both George Darling and Captain Hook follows a tradition also begun in the first staging of the play.
 Jason Isaacs was selected for the part.

-Brie Larson auditioned for Wendy Darling.
+Brie Larson and Emma Roberts auditioned for Wendy Darling.